Pupwiz/my-debian/simple-cdd-conf/custom_extras/pkg-src/etcskel-1.0/data/etc/skel/README.md

 ## Manual steps to complete installation

+1. Restore from backup your keys and passwords into:

+  - `.ssh`;
+  - `.gnupg`;
+  - `.password-store`;

+   Keys may be required at the next steps to clone repositories with write access or private repositories.
+You may skip this step and change `~/.mrconfig` to use `https://` schema for read-only access.
+It may be enough for temporary VM installations, if you do not plan to make backups of dot files from this system, or if you want to manually setup remote servers for each repository later.

-1. Update dotfiles and other projects from remote repositories.
-This step doesn't run automatically because you may need to check and amend your repository settings in `~/.mrconfig` file.
+2. Update dot files and other projects from remote repositories.
+This step doesn't run automatically because you may need private keys to access your repository or you may want to check and amend your repository settings in `~/.mrconfig` file.
 Put there URLs of your own forks or repositories.
 After that you may choose to pull all or some of those repositories to the local system (`man mr`).

     vim ~/.mrconfig
     cd ~
     mr -j 5 checkout

-2. Create symlinks for downloaded dotfiles with `stow`.
-Your dotfiles will be stored in the git repository in the `~/Projects/my-debian/dotfiles` folder.
+3. Create symlinks for downloaded dot files with `stow`.
+Your dot files will be stored in the git repository in the `~/Projects/my-debian/dotfiles` folder.
    You may change them there and commit to the local repository.
 If you amended your `~/.mrconfig` to use your own forks/repositories, you will be able to push your changes to the remote repository for backup.
-Make sure you do not put sensitive information in your dotfiles.
+Make sure you do not put sensitive information in your dot files.
 Store your keys/passwords separately.
 Example of creating and then deleting symlinks from one of `stow` "package" (`man stow`):

     stow --no-folding -d ~/Projects/my-debian/dotfiles -t ~ mutt stow --no-folding -D -d ~/Projects/my-debian/dotfiles -t ~ mutt

-   To apply stow to all "packages" within folder use script `~/stow-all`.
+   To apply stow to all "packages" within folder use script `~/bin/stow-all`:

-3. Restore from backup your keys and passwords into:

-  - `.ssh`;
-  - `.gnupg`;
-  - `.password-store`;
+    stow-all

+4. Re-login.

 TODO

-Bonus: i3 configured to use random wallpaper from dir `~/Pictures/wallpapers` at every login.
+Bonus: i3 configured to use random wallpaper from the `~/Pictures/wallpapers` directory at every login.
 Only one wallpaper pre-packaged.
 Run script in the folder to upload more.